Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_07.md

 ## Rationality

-+ != logic
++ `!=` logic
 + second order thinking: step back, and reflect on
-    + how you are being self-deceptive, delusive
+    + how you are being self-deceptive/delusive
-    + capacity for self-correction, and self-transcendence
+    + capacity for self-correction/self-transcendence
         + realizing your potential through cultivation of character
-+ contact with reality (<-- Plato, the other meta-drive)
++ contact with reality (`<--` Plato, the other meta-drive)
     + core motivation of rationality with reliable means

 ### Theory of Knowing - Conformity Theory

 #### What it is to know sth ?

-Which is better ?
+Which is better knowledge?

-+ accurate description of sth
+1. accurate description of sth
-+ vs be-cause (create, make) sth
+2. vs be-cause (create, make) sth

 What is it that the maker has that the descriptor does not ?

-+ the maker has idos/structural-functional organization in his mind
++ the maker has eidos/structural-functional organization in his mind
-+ the maker can actualize the idos to make the thing
++ the maker can actualize the eidos to make the thing

-> To know sth is to possess the same idos of it in the mind.
+> To know sth is to possess the same eidos of it in the mind.

 + not the same matter but the same form
 + **con-formity**
     + when I know sth I share the same form with it
-    + my mind takes on the same idos as the thing
+    + my mind takes on the same eidos as the thing
-    + taking that idos out of my mind, I could actualize that thing, make an instance of it, be-cause it
+    + taking that eidos out of my mind, I could actualize that thing, make an instance of it, be-cause it
 + eg. to know a cup
     + describe its shape (as an analogy of form) independently
         + having beliefs
     + or to con-form to the cup
         + grasp it, and take its shape, change in my being
         + causally interact with it in an intimate, complex way
-+ con-formity: no distinction between knowing and being
++ *con-formity*: no distinction between knowing and being
     + my structure is being changed by knowing
-+ conformity theory: contact epistemology:
++ __conformity theory / contact epistemology__:
     + to know sth is to be in contact with it
     + to know st is to participate in the same form
         + **participatory knowing**:
             + when I shape myself in order to know it
             + to know it by conforming to it
         + different from **propositional/descriptive knowing**
             + standing apart and generating propositions about the thing